aneoconsulting/ArmoniK/infrastructure/README.md

 You can follow instructions described in [Quick deploy ArmoniK on local machine](quick-deploy/localhost/README.md) to install ArmoniK and its infrastructure requirements upon your local machine.

+# All in One command to deploy

+## On dev/test local machine

+If you do not modify any default configuration you can directly take a script all-in-one to deploy Storage and Armonik in the same command.
+Please go the page : [All-In-One script page](quick-deploy/localhost/All-In-One.md)